 It’s a kind of red that’s not blindingly bright.
 You can comfortably wear it in the day time but it still gives you the look of wearing a red lipstick.
 I can’t explain it well but I hope you get me.

 The lipstick doesn’t have a lot of transfer — like most mattes — which means, it stays longer than most lipsticks.
-If you won’t drink or eat anything, it will stay put.
-I drink water every 2 to 3 hours and most of it stays on my lips.
-It doesn’t give me the ring lip nor does it feather on me.
+If you don’t drink or eat anything, it will stay put.
+I drink water every 2 to 3 hours and most of this lipstick stays on my lips.
+It doesn’t give me the ring lip nor does it feather.
 But the latter is probably due to how I apply it (which is for another post).

 It’s everything I want in MAC retro matte lipsticks but better because it’s cheaper and you have more color choices.

-If you’re a matte lipstick lover, check Inglot’s selection.
+If you’re a (bone-dry) matte lipstick lover, definitely check out Inglot’s selection.